-What do the 2023-24 Coalition Application essay prompts really mean, and how should you approach them?
+What do the 2024-25 Coalition Application essay prompts really mean, and how should you approach them?
 CEA's Chief Advisor, Stacey Brook, is here to break it all down.

-Eight years ago, applicants around the world became the first to experiment with a brand new college application platform.
+Nine years ago, applicants around the world became the first to experiment with a brand new college application platform.
 Intended to be a full-service competitor to the Common App, the Coalition Application provided students with a fresh, new interface and, of course, a new set of essay prompts to grapple with.
-It remains to be seen whether or not the Coalition App—whose participating schools include the University of Chicago, University of Maryland, and most of the Ivy League—will truly challenge the Common App’s long-term dominance in the admissions space, but what we do know is that the prompts the Coalition presented to previous applicants were quite similar in nature to those from the Common App each year.
+It still remains to be seen whether or not the Coalition App—whose participating schools include the University of Chicago, University of Maryland, and most of the Ivy League—will truly challenge the Common App’s long-term dominance in the admissions space, but what we do know is that the prompts the Coalition presented to previous applicants were quite similar in nature to those from the Common App each year.

 We here at CEA believe that a worthy subject for a personal essay can be backed into just about any prompt for the Coalition App (just as with the Common App).
 Still, we thought it would be valuable to break down each one, highlighting what these questions are really asking and how to use them as inspiration for an effective and memorable college essay that really hits home with admissions.
 So take a peek at the advice below.
 It’s never too early to begin mining for those stories that will show admissions what you’re made of.